chacehoo/maomao_web/content/home/research_methods.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Research Topics and Methods" subtitle = "Creating energy technologies at the interface of Building Energy and Environment Engineering, Computer Science, and Control Engineering."
+title = "Creating energy technologies at the interface of **Building Energy and Environment Engineering**, Computer Science, and Control Engineering." subtitle = ""

 # Showcase personal skills or business features.
 #